René Duguay-Trouin: War of the Spanish Succession

 In 1702, as the War of the Spanish Succession was ongoing, he commanded two frigates, the Bellone and Railleuse.
 During this period, he formally became an officer in the French Navy.
 From 1704 to 1705, Duguay-Trouin commanded the warship Jason and captured the Royal Navy ships of the line HMS Elizabeth and HMS Coventry.
 On 21 October 1707, together with Claude de Forbin, he defeated a Royal Navy squadron commanded by Richard Edwards at the Battle at The Lizard.

 In 1709, he captured the Royal Navy ship of the line HMS Bristol.
 In the same year he was ennobled by Louis XIV, choosing the motto Dedit haec insignia virtus ("Bravery awarded these honours").
 By this point, he had captured 16 warships and over 300 merchant ships of varying sizes from the English and Dutch.

-On 21 September 1711, in an 11-day battle, he captured Rio de Janeiro, then believed impregnable, with twelve ships and 6,000 men, in spite of the defence consisting of seven ships of the line, five forts, and 12,000 men; he held the governor for ransom.
-Duguay-Trouin captured large quantities of loot from Rio de Janeiro, including numerous enslaved Africans; he later sold these slaves at Cayenne, French Guiana.
+On 21 September 1711, in an 11-day battle, he captured Rio de Janeiro, then believed impregnable, with twelve ships and 6,000 men, in spite of the defence consisting of seven ships of the line, five forts, and 14 000-15 000 men; he held the governor for ransom.
+Duguay-Trouin captured large quantities of loot from Rio de Janeiro, including numerous Black slaves; he later sold these slaves at Cayenne, French Guiana.
 Investors in this venture doubled their money, and Duguay-Trouin earned a promotion to Lieutenant général de la Marine.